lizzieinvancouver/ospree/analyses/chilling/_chillingREADME.txt

 #Iceland pop should be: 64.517928, 21.892008 (the ones which were 64.38333,21.66667)
 #Similarly, Melbu population (formerly 68.61667,14.61667) should be 68.501210, 14.800709
 head(ospree[ospree$datasetID=="boyer",1:15])#for boyer, the "southeast georgia" population maps to water. should be 32, -82
-#also, southeast virgina population is not located in southeast virginia (currenty 32, 81;its in southeast georgia)- should be more like 37, -77
+#also, southeast virgina population is not located in southeast virginia (currently 32, 81;its in southeast georgia)- should be more like 37, -77
 #34,-94 (Southeast Arkansas) should be: 34,-92
 #34,-84 (North Georgia) is fine
 head(ospree[ospree$datasetID=="campbell75",1:15])#for boyer, the "southeast georgia" population maps to water. should be 32, -82